Decluttering challenge – Week 37 – Digital Files

 Back up your files

 This is a task I used to neglect.
 I used to back up my files on a portable hard drive whenever I remembered to do it, which wasn’t very often.
 About a year ago, I invested in a family subscription to Office 365.
 The time it saves and peace of mind it gives me is well worth the $109 annual subscription fee.
-Now all of our devices are backed up automatically, and I can easily transition between my computer and my iPad when I’m working on blog posts.
+Now all our devices are backed up automatically, and I can easily transition between my computer and my iPad when I’m working on blog posts.

 Decide how much history to keep

 For anything time sensitive, like financial records, consider filing in folders by year.
 This makes ongoing cleanup easier because you can delete entire folders.
-If you’re not sure how long to keep things, here are a few tips.
+If you’re not sure how long to keep things, here are a few guidelines.

-• Receipts for large purchases – keep as long as the warranty period is in effect.
+• Receipts for large purchases – Keep as long as the warranty period is in effect.

 • Receipts for small purchases.
 If it’s a gift, or there’s a chance you’ll want to return the item, keep for one year.
 Otherwise, delete once you have confirmed with your bank or credit card statement.